tarantool/nginx_upstream_module/README.md

 ------

 **syntax:** *tnt_{OPT} [ARGS] [FMT]*

+Tarantool stores data in [tuples](https://tarantool.org/en/doc/1.7/book/box/data_model.html#tuple).
-Tarantool stores tuples, tuple is a list some elements.
+A tuple is a list of elements.
 Each element is a value or an object, and each element should have a strong type.
-Actual it is a MsgPac, it's like a JSON in binary format.
+The tuple format is called [MsgPack](https://en.wikipedia.org/wiki/MessagePack), it's like JSON in a binary format.

-So we came to the main goal of Format ([FMT]), it exists to make possible convertation between query string and MsgPack w/o loosing any type information and its value.
+The main goal of Format (see [FMT] above) is to enable conversion between a query string and MsgPack without losing type information or value.

-It has a syntax: {QUERY_ARG_NAME}=%{FMT_TYPE}.
+The syntax is: `{QUERY_ARG_NAME}=%{FMT_TYPE}`

 A good example is:
 ```
 HTTP GET ... /url?space_id=512&value=some+string
 it could be matched by using the follwing format 'space_id=%%space_id,value=%s'
 ```

-Here is a full list withs {FMT_TYPE}
+Here is a full list of {FMT_TYPE} types:

 ```
 %n - int64
 %f - float